Brodee042/MERN-Website/README.md

 # MERN Website

-This is a comprehensive MERN stack website designed to showcase my portfolio, manage house renovations, and provide detailed insights into various web development concepts.
-The website is built using MongoDB, Express.js, React.js, and Node.js, and is fully responsive and optimized for performance.
+This is a MERN stack website designed to showcase my portfolio, manage house renovations, and provide some web development concepts i've learned as a student.
+The website is built using MongoDB, Express.js, React.js, and Node.js.

 ## Features